SovereignCloudStack/docs/docs/glossary.md

 ## Definition of a Region

 An OpenStack/SCS region consists of at least one or more Availability Zones that share a Control Plane with their services.
 As a result, they share one API.
 Also a Control Plane can share one CEPH cluster over different fire departments or each Availbility Zone can have its own CEPH cluster.
 Within the region, any Layer 2 networks are available to the user.
-Availbility Zones which build a region are connected by redundant low-latency < 2ms high bandwidth (10s of Gbps) connections.
+Availbility Zones which build a region are connected by redundant low-latency (\< 2ms ) high-bandwidth (10s of Gbps) connections.

 Regions can be federated when the SCS code is ready.